jacksonh1/FragFold-X/README.md

   colabfold_batch: "/path/to/colabfold_batch"
   colabfold_data: "/path/to/colabfold_data"
   ```
+- the paths specified in this file will be used by default when running FragFold3 as long as fragfold3 is installed in editable mode (i.e. using `pip install -e .` or `make create_environment` as shown above).

 ##### 2. Using Environment Variables
 - You can override the paths in `executables.yaml` by setting environment variables before running FragFold3.